January 3, 2023

 In June 2022 the Canadian government announced a national ban on six single-use plastic items.
 It will gradually eliminate Canadian production and export of plastic bags, cutlery, stir sticks, six-pack rings, straws and some takeout containers.
 This is a significant milestone in the fight to end Canada’s contribution to the global plastic pollution crisis.

-7) one of the largest ‘sea dragon’ fossiles ever found was unearthed in britain
+7) one of the largest ‘sea dragon’ fossils ever found was unearthed in britain

-A giant sea reptile fossil was found in England, called an ichthyosaur, and is being called the greatest find in the history of British paleontology.
+A giant sea reptile fossil was found in England, called an ichthyosaur.
+This discovery is being called the greatest find in the history of British paleontology.
 The complete skeleton – from tooth to tail – was discovered in the mud of a lagoon in Rutland Water Nature Reserve in pristine condition.
 Ichthyosaurs first appeared around 250 million years ago and went extinct some 90 million years ago.
-They were a fascinating group of gigantic marine reptiles that resembled dolphins in general body shape but could grow from one to 25 metres in length.
-This nine-metre-long fossil is the biggest and most complete of its kind found to date in the UK and is also thought to be the first ichthyosaur of its species, Temnodontosaurus trigonodont, found in the country.
+They were a fascinating group of gigantic marine reptiles.
+They resembled dolphins in general body shape but could grow from one to 25 metres in length.
+This nine-metre-long fossil is the biggest and most complete of its kind found to date in the UK.
+It is also thought to be the first ichthyosaur of its species, Temnodontosaurus trigonodont, found in the country.

 8) the u.s. state of georgia sets record with the most loggerhead sea turtle nests found on beach

-In August 2022, loggerhead sea turtles came to nest on beaches in droves in Georgia, U.S. In fact, a total of 3,966 such nests were recorded, the largest count in 33 years since surveys began in the state in 1989.
+In August 2022, loggerhead sea turtles came to nest on beaches in droves in Georgia, U.S. In fact, scientists recorded a total of 3,966 such nests.
+This is the largest count of loggerhead nests in 33 years since surveys began in the state in 1989.
 The high number of nests reflects Georgia’s ongoing conservation successes.
-The nesting endangered loggerhead sea turtle population in Georgia has increased by around four per cent each year since the 1990s.
+The nesting, endangered loggerhead sea turtle population in Georgia has increased by around four per cent each year since the 1990s.

-9) scientists find pristing, undiscovered coral reef near tahiti
+9) scientists find pristine, undiscovered coral reef near tahiti

-A scientific research mission supported by UNESCO discovered a large and pristine coral reef at unexpected depths off the coast of Tahiti, some 30 to 65 metres below the ocean’s surface.
+A scientific research mission supported by UNESCO discovered a large and pristine coral reef at unexpected depths off the coast of Tahiti.
+Surprisingly, this reef is some 30 to 65 metres below the ocean’s surface!
 The pristine condition of the rose-shaped corals and the sheer size of the reef make this a rare discovery.
-Although this region suffered a significant coral bleaching event in 2019, this reef does not appear to have been significantly affected, demonstrating that coral at deeper depths may be better protected from the impacts of climate change.
+Although this region suffered a significant coral bleaching event in 2019, this reef does not appear to be significantly affected.
+This demonstrates that coral at deeper depths may be better protected from the impacts of climate change.

 10) a new species of crown jellyfish was discovered in the deep sea off the coast of california

 During an expedition off the coast of California, researchers at the Monterey Bay Aquarium Research Institute (MBARI) captured stunning footage of a brand new Atolla, or crown jellyfish, species.
-These are a common genus of deep-sea crown jellyfish that can be found in the ocean’s midnight zone all around the world and are abundant in the deep water.
-This new species was named Atolla reynoldsi in honour of Jeff Reynolds, the first volunteer at Monterey Bay Aquarium, MBARI’s education and conservation partner.
+This common genus of deep-sea crown jellyfish, found in the ocean’s midnight zone all around the world, is abundant in the deep water.
+This new species was named Atolla reynoldsi in honour of Jeff Reynolds.
+He was the first volunteer at Monterey Bay Aquarium, MBARI’s education and conservation partner.

 To stay up to date on ocean news and ways you can help protect marine life like whales, sharks and sea turtles, join our community of Wavemakers today!